-Its complementary organ, the small intestine, works to digest foods and absorb their nutrients which it sends into the blood supply and every cell in your body.
+Its complementary organ, the small intestine, works to digest foods and absorb their nutrients which it sends into the blood supply and to every cell in your body.

 Summer Heat Ailments